LearnFL/proj-embedded-saw-bumping/README.md

 I let 'int i' to be default initialized inside of a function since it does not really affect the application, but it is not the right way, you should initialize it to any value othe then 0 or 1.
 I went a little bit heavy on a button debouncing because of the environment in which that device is used, you may want to change it if you have to.

+Please feel free to use and modify the code but keep the first row where it says who built this.

 ![5543A692-270B-4858-969C-36EAFAFA1407](https://user-images.githubusercontent.com/86169204/181370868-7294cdc6-5df6-4b01-b90c-5644bd8b1f71.JPEG)

 ![9068D447-CB72-421D-ACD3-FD3A24DCE705](https://user-images.githubusercontent.com/86169204/181370910-16333c5f-62bc-442c-a540-c89820bbfd2e.JPEG)